Flow Matching Policy Optimization with Mirror Descent and Entropy Constraints: Method

-For diffusion-based policies, directly maximizing the log-likelihood $\log \pi_\theta(a|s)$ in Eq.~\eqref{eq:lagrangian} is impractical.
-Computing policy gradients through the iterative denoising process is computationally prohibitive and often induces training instability~\cite{ding2024diffusion}.
-Similarly, exact likelihood computation requires solving an ODE during training, which entails significant computational overhead.
-To address these challenges, we substitute the log-likelihood term with the Weighted Conditional Flow Matching ($\mathcal{L}_{\text{W-CFM}}$) loss, which serves as a tractable and efficient proxy.
-Combining this with an explicit entropy regularization term $\mathcal{L}_\text{ent}$ (introduced in Sec.~\ref{sec:entropy_loss}), we define the unified FMER loss:
+where $\alpha \geq 0$ is the Lagrange multiplier, dynamically adjusted via dual gradient descent \cite{haarnoja2018sac} to maintain the target entropy $\bar{H}$.
+Appendix~\ref{appendix:why_not_joint} details our rationale for not jointly optimizing policy mirror descent and the entropy constraint.

-The Lagrangian multiplier $\alpha$ balances exploration and exploitation and is automatically tuned to maintain the target entropy $\bar{H}$ following the dual gradient descent method described in \citet{haarnoja2018sac}.
+Computing $\log \pi_\theta(a|s)$ requires solving an ODE, and directly optimizing Eq.~\eqref{eq:lagrangian} by backpropagating gradients through the ODE integration induces training instability~\cite{ding2024diffusion, zhang2026sac}.
+To address these challenges, we substitute the log-likelihood term with the Weighted Conditional Flow Matching (${\mathcal{L}_{\text{W-CFM}}}$) loss, which serves as a \textit{simulation-free and tractable} proxy.
+Together with the entropy regularization term ${\mathcal{L}_\text{ent}}$ (introduced in Sec.~\ref{sec:entropy_loss}), we define the unified FMER loss:

-The remainder of this section is organized as follows: Sec.~\ref{sec:fm_policy_representation} presents the policy representation, Sec.~\ref{sec:a_weighted_loss} details the $\mathcal{L}_{\text{W-CFM}}$ loss, Sec.~\ref{sec:entropy_loss} describes the entropy loss $\mathcal{L}_\text{ent}$, and Sec.~\ref{sec: training_procedure} presents the complete training procedure.
+The remainder of this section is organized as follows: Sec.~\ref{sec:fm_policy_representation} presents the policy representation, Sec.~\ref{sec:a_weighted_loss} details the ${\mathcal{L}_{\text{W-CFM}}(\theta)}$ loss, Sec.~\ref{sec:entropy_loss} describes the entropy loss ${\mathcal{L}_{\text{ent}}(\theta)}$, and Sec.~\ref{sec: training_procedure} presents the complete training procedure.
 The policy training pipeline is illustrated in Figure~\ref{fig:fmer_diagram}.